 Setting realistic expectations

-While laser skin resurfacing can produce dramatic improvements, it’s important to have realistic expectations and understand that results can vary based on individual factors like skin type, age, and lifestyle.
+Laser skin resurfacing cannot completely change ones appearance.
+It can produce dramatic improvements, but it’s important to have realistic expectations and understand that results can vary based on individual factors like skin type, age, and lifestyle.

 Discussing these aspects with your Cosmetic Physician or Dermal Clinician can help you anticipate the outcome and plan any necessary follow-up treatments.